EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/new-project.md

     * Select the **Default-Ocean-Blue-A11y** theme.
 The Default-Ocean-Blue-A11y theme is recommended because it has been tested color contrast ensuring for optimal accessibility.

     {: .tip-title }
     > All Telerik themes are completely customizable through the [Progress Theme Builder](https://themebuilder.telerik.com/).
+After completing the workshop, try customizing your theme.

     ![](img/add-telerik-project-3.png)